gfshi/ML_doubly_robust/README.md

 The code includes five machine learning tools: regularized regression using glmnet, random forest implemented via ranger, boosting with xgboost, support vector machines using e1071, and neural networks with nnet.

-Also, we can compare results of these five ML tools in the end.
+At the end of the analysis, users can compare the results across these five machine learning methods.